tkudryn/cs450-final/README.md

 ## Project Overview

-This project uses Python for the front end and MariaDB for the backend.
+This project used Python for the front end and MariaDB for the backend.
-For this project, a dataset is stored in a web based database where it is queried and plotted.
+For this project, a dataset is stored in a web based database where it was queried and plotted.

-The dataset is from <https://github.com/nytimes/covid-19-data/blob/master/us-states.csv>
+The dataset was from <https://github.com/nytimes/covid-19-data/blob/master/us-states.csv>

 ## Developers and roles

+There were three developers
+Front-end
+Back-end
+Data Scientist